GlockTian/GlockTian.github.io/_posts/2021-12-19-Flutter-ttrpg.md

 );
 ```

-Notice that in flutter, [pub.dev](http://pub.dev) is a good place to go to, when you want to start.
+Notice that in flutter, [pub.dev](http://pub.dev) is a good place to go to.

 ## Cropping image

 There are quite a number of packages from [pub.dev](http://pub.dev) that allow features for cropping images, but note that some packages may not support all devices.

-There are a number of cropping
+The package I used in this project is crop_your_image: ^0.6.0+1.

 ## Deployment